-4-13 The nature and extent of AML/CFT risk management systems and controls implemented should be commensurate with the ML/TF risks identified via the enterprise-wide ML/TF risk assessment.
-A bank shall put in place adequate policies, procedures and controls to mitigate the ML/TF risks.
+- 4-13 The nature and extent of AML/CFT risk management systems and controls implemented should be commensurate with the ML/TF risks identified via the enterprise-wide ML/TF risk assessment.
+A direct life insurer shall put in place adequate policies, procedures and controls to mitigate the ML/TF risks. - 4-14 A direct life insurer's enterprise-wide ML/TF risk assessment serves to guide the allocation of AML/CFT resources within the direct life insurer. - 4-15 A direct life insurer should assess the effectiveness of its risk mitigation procedures and controls by monitoring the following: - (a) the ability to identify changes in a customer profile (e.g. Politically Exposed Persons status) and transactional behaviour observed in the course of its business; - (b) the potential for abuse of new business initiatives, products, practices and services for ML/TF purposes; - (c) the compliance arrangements (through its internal audit or quality assurance processes or external review); - (d) the balance between the use of technology-based or automated solutions with that of manual or people-based processes, for AML/CFT risk management purposes; - (e) the coordination between AML/CFT compliance and other functions of the direct life insurer; - (f) the adequacy of training provided to officers, employees and agents and awareness of the officers, employees and agents on AML/CFT matters; - (g) the process of management reporting and escalation of pertinent AML/CFT issues to the direct life insurer's senior management; - (h) the coordination between the direct life insurer and regulatory or law enforcement agencies; and

-- 4-14 A bank's enterprise-wide ML/TF risk assessment serves to guide the allocation of AML/CFT resources within the bank. - 4-15 A bank should assess the effectiveness of its risk mitigation procedures and controls by monitoring the following: - (a) the ability to identify changes in a customer profile (e.g. Politically Exposed Persons status) and transactional behaviour observed in the course of its business; - (b) the potential for abuse of new business initiatives, products, practices and services for ML/TF purposes; - (c) the compliance arrangements (through its internal audit or quality assurance processes or external review); - (d) the balance between the use of technology-based or automated solutions with that of manual or people-based processes, for AML/CFT risk management purposes; - (e) the coordination between AML/CFT compliance and other functions of the bank; - (f) the adequacy of training provided to employees and officers and awareness of the employees and officers on AML/CFT matters; - (g) the process of management reporting and escalation of pertinent AML/CFT issues to the bank's senior management; - (h) the coordination between the bank and regulatory or law enforcement agencies; and - (i) the performance of third parties relied upon by the bank to carry out CDD measures.
+(i) the performance of third parties relied upon by the direct life insurer to carry out CDD measures.